 I hand-picked the books shown below.
 While I have not yet read them all, they are the most highly rated (by Amazon customers) books about Frank Lloyd Wright's house interiors, furnishings, and fixtures.

-Frank Lloyd Wright's Interiors80 page hardcover.
+80 page hardcover.
 A beautiful photographic view of more than 1,000 interiors of homes, public buildings, and corporate buildings designed by Wright, matching interior design to architectural elements—comfort, convenience, and spaciousness.
-This incredible four-color book features his use of tradition, horizontal lines, natural elements, concrete, and three-dimensional space. -
+This incredible four-color book features his use of tradition, horizontal lines, natural elements, concrete, and three-dimensional space.

 The book captures the essence of the architect's timeless designs—the spaces, the textures, the colors, the light, the furniture, the special features that all say Frank Lloyd Wright.
 As the magnificent houses here show, each of Wright's buildings was a complex composition of many interrelated elements; he regarded them as symphonies.
 Wright designed not just the shell, but everything inside as well: furniture, skylights, art glass windows, light fixtures, textiles, carpets, wall murals, decorative accessories, even the landscaping.